Moscow: Metro – Buses – Taxis

 Metro station Beloruskaya (Белору́сская).

-Many Metro entrances are street level and you’ll enter thru large and very heavy doors, like the ones seen below.
+Many Metro entrances are street level and you’ll enter thru large and very heavy doors, as seen below at the entrance to Metro station Arbatskaya.

 Next, see the narrow concrete tracks to the left of where the babushka is selling flowers?
 Those, sometimes concrete and sometimes metal, are the “wheel chair ramp.